 Of more immediate concern is Ukraine’s ability to export agriculture commodities already gathered is profoundly difficult.

 Goods bound for export face extreme logistical challenges.
-The country’s main ports are blocked off and roads, railways and rail stations have been destroyed or badly damaged.
+The country’s main ports are blocked off and roads, railways, and rail stations have been destroyed or badly damaged.

-In early April, reports emerged of 1,100 train wagons carrying grain being stuck near the main rail border crossing with Poland in western Ukraine, unable to transport their cargo abroad.
+Last week, reports emerged of 1,100 train wagons carrying grain being stuck near the main rail border crossing with Poland in western Ukraine, unable to transport their cargo abroad.

 It was suggested the sheer volume of goods that needs to find an alternate route is causing the blockage, compounded by logistical issues differences in rail-track gauges used by Ukraine and Poland.
 Before the war, Ukraine exported 98% of its cereals via the Black Sea so this problem had not arisen.